SAP/openui5-docs/docs/Step_2_Creating_a_Model_5278bfd.md

 	// Attach an anonymous function to the SAPUI5 'init' event sap.ui.getCore().attachInit(function () {
-*HIGHLIGHT START*		// Create a JSON model from an object literal
-		var oModel = new JSONModel({
+		// Create a JSON model from an object literal var oModel = new JSONModel({
 			greetingText: "Hi, my name is Harry Hawk"
 		});

 		// Assign the model object to the SAPUI5 core sap.ui.getCore().setModel(oModel);
-*HIGHLIGHT END*

 		// Create a text UI element that displays a hardcoded text string new Text({text: "Hi, my name is Harry Hawk"}).placeAt("content");